 Following these guidelines will ensure a smooth application process.

-1. SAT / ACT Scores: Students who are less than 21 years of age must submit test scores from the Collegeboard (www.collegeboard.org) or ACT (www.act.org).
-Scores must be sent directly from the ACT or the Collegeboard.
+1. SAT / ACT Scores: Students younger than 21 years of age must submit test scores from the College Board (www.collegeboard.org) or ACT (www.act.org).
+Scores must be sent directly from the ACT or the College Board.

 The Office of International Students Affairs will assist students in making the transition from their native land.
 After students have met the requirements for admissions to VSU, the International Student Advisor will issue the I-20 form and will provide information relative to housing and enrollment.
 Students who are out of status with the United States Department of Justice Immigration and Naturalization Service will not be considered for admission.

-4. Student Identification Number: Upon receipt of your application, VSU will assign you a university identification number.
-This number should be used on all correspondence.
+5. Student Identification Number: Once your application is complete with all required supplemental documents, VSU will assign you a student identification number (commonly referred to as V-number).
+This number should be used on all correspondences.

 6. International Transfers: International students currently attending another college or university within the U.S. must complete the Transfer Information Form to verify their immigration status.Students who have attended post-secondary educational institutions, colleges or universities outside of the United States are required to submit a professional credential evaluation of all work completed.
 This is generally referred to as a course-by-course report.
 A course-by-course report should be sent directly to the Office of Undergraduate Admissions from the evaluation service.
 An admission decision will be made once the official evaluation is on file and all other required materials are received.
 If you are currently enrolled in a term or semester, you should contact the evaluation service about getting a partial evaluation done.
 A final evaluation will be required prior to enrollment.